Bricks for Ricks Liberian Housing Foundation, Inc.

-Ironically, Rev. Men jay was asked to become the principle of Ricks Institute in 2006 and open up the school after the war, which had once been the premier boarding schools in Liberia.
+Ironically, after the war was over, Rev. Menjay was asked to become the principle of Ricks Institute.
+In 2006, he returned and opened up the school, which had once been the premier boarding school in Liberia.
 He asked me to join him in 2007, which I did for one month.
 I was one of the first Americans to reenter to country after the war.

-When I saw the condition of the housing of the people on campus, God stirred in me a desire do something about their living conditions.
+When I saw the condition of their inadequate housing, God stirred in me a desire do something about their living conditions.
 But what could I do?

 I thought about it for an entire year.

 In 2008, I returned to Liberia with a team of three people from my church.
 We helped get the water flowing on the campus of the school.
-For the first time in 15 years, the school had running water and toilets.
+Before we left, for the first time in 15 years, the school had running water and usable toilets.
 What a celebration it was the day the water flowed into the school!

-While there, I attended a Rotary meeting in Monrovia and expressed my dream to build sustainable housing with some of the members.
+While there, I attended a Rotary meeting in Monrovia and expressed my dream to some of the members to help build sustainable housing in the country.
 Afterwards, one of the members drove me to a house in Monrovia that was being constructed with compressed earth block.
 Then he drove me to the compound by the ocean where the compressed earth block machine was stored.
 An American was building the house with the machine he had shipped from America.

-I took pictures and took note of where the machine was manufactured.
+I took pictures of the machine and took note of where the machine was manufactured.

 When I returned to the States, I researched compressed earth block machines.
-I made a trip to the factory in Texas where the machine I had seen in Monrovia was built.
+I made a trip to the factory in Texas where the machine was built.
 While there, I read an article in a magazine written by one of the authorities in the earth block business about different types of machines.
 I took note of one that was built in Pella, Iowa by the Vermeer Corporation.

-In Third World Countries, many machines are abandoned because they are too complicated to operate.
-This machine seemed best suited for a Third World environment.
+In developing countries, many machines are abandoned because they are too complicated to operate.
+This machine seemed best suited for a this environment.
 It listed for $30,000.
 The Bricks for Ricks Corporation purchased the first one off the assembly line.